 Endangered Species Recovery Committee

-The Endangered Species Recovery Committee (ESRC) consists of six members, two of whom are appointed by the governor and confirmed by the State Senate.
-The remaining four are the Chairperson of the State Board of Land and Natural Resources, the ecoregion Director of the United States Fish and Wildlife Service, the Director of the United States Geological Survey-Biological Resources Division, and the Director of the University of Hawaii Environmental Center.
+The Endangered Species Recovery Committee (ESRC) consists of seven members, two of whom are appointed by the Governor and confirmed by the State Senate.
+The remaining members are the Chairperson of the State Board of Land and Natural Resources, the ecoregion Director of the United States Fish and Wildlife Service, the Director of the United States Geological Survey-Biological Resources Division, the Dean of the University of Hawaii at Manoa College of Natural Sciences, and a person possessing a background in Native Hawaiian traditional and customary practices.
 The purpose of the ESRC is to serve as a consultant to the Board of Land and Natural Resources and the Department on matters relating to endangered, threatened, proposed, and candidate species.

-Hawaii Revised Statutes §195D-25, Endangered Species Recovery Committee:
+Section 195D-25, Hawaii Revised Statutes, Endangered Species Recovery Committee:

 (b) The endangered species recovery committee shall: